ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Introduction

-In a series of experiments, \obpose~outperforms ObSuRF \citep{stelzner2021decomposing}, the current state-of-the-art in 3D scene inference, by significant margins.
-Evaluations are performed on the YCB dataset for unsupervised scene segmentation \citep{calli2015ycb}, using both RGB-D video and multi-view static scenes.
-Ablations on the \obpose~encoder validate the design decisions that distinguish its use of attention mechanisms from two alternatives, represented by Slot Attention \citep{locatello2020object} and GENESIS-v2 \citep{engelcke2021genesis}.
-The key contributions of this paper are: (1) a new state-of-the-art unsupervised scene segmentation model for 3D, \obpose, together with insights into its design decisions; (2) a novel inductive bias for 3D OCGMs, \emph{canonical pose}; and (3) a general method for fast shape evaluation that enables efficient training.
+In a series of experiments, \obpose~outperforms the current state-of-the-art in 3D scene inference, ObSuRF \citep{stelzner2021decomposing}, by significant margins.
+Evaluations are performed on the CLEVR dataset \citep{johnson2017clevr}, the MultiShapeNet dataset \citep{stelzner2021decomposing, chang2015shapenet}, and the YCB dataset for unsupervised scene segmentation \citep{calli2015ycb}, in the latter case using both RGB-D moving-objects (video) and multi-view static scenes.
+An ablation study on the \obpose~encoder serves to validate the design decisions that distinguish its use of attention from alternative attention mechanisms represented by Slot Attention \citep{locatello2020object} and GENESIS-v2 \citep{engelcke2021genesis}.
+In summary, the key contributions of this paper are: (1) a new state-of-the-art unsupervised scene segmentation model for 3D, \obpose, together with insights into its design decisions; (2) a novel inductive bias for 3D OCGMs, \emph{pose}, together with its motivation; and (3) a general method for fast shape evaluation from NeRFs.